 - If MC bumps are present in the genital area, avoid sexual activity that would result in skin-to-skin contact.
 Avoid shaving over these areas, as this can spread the virus.

 There are certain options to expedite the removal of MC bumps:

 - Removing the lesions with cryotherapy or curetting.

-- Oral cimetidine, an antihistamine, to help facilitate the body’s immune system to eliminate the virus.
+- Oral cimetidine, an antihistamine, helps facilitate the body’s immune system to eliminate the virus.

-- Topical medications like adapalene or tretinoin applied on a regular basis to the MC lesions.
+- Topical medications like adapalene or tretinoin are applied on a regular basis to the MC lesions.